sarahdeecee/tinyapp/README.md

 ## Features

-- Stick a URL into TinyApp and you'll get a unique Tiny URL!
+- Stick any URL into TinyApp and you'll get a unique Tiny URL that goes to the same place!

-- You'll be able to see all your created links on our 'My URLs' page.
+- You'll be able to see all your created links on your 'My URLs' page.

 - Anyone can use your Tiny URL link, but only you can edit or delete it!